3 ex-Penn State officials sent to jail in Sandusky scandal

 The three are to report to jail July 15.

-They all apologized in the courtroom to Sandusky’s victims before the sentences were hand down.
+They all apologized in the courtroom to Sandusky’s victims before the sentences were handed down.

 Spanier said he regretted that “I did not intervene more forcefully.”
 Schultz said: “It really sickens me to think I might have played a part in children being hurt.”